SIANSA GAEL LINN 2022

 Siansa is one of the country’s most prestigious competitions for young traditional Irish music and singing groups.
 Organised by Gael Linn with support from RTÉ Raidió na Gaeltachta and Irish Music Magazine, Siansa provides a platform for talented teenage groups who aim to emulate groups such as Téada, Altan, Danú etc. While Siansa is essentially a competition, the groups are helped and encouraged along the way by highly regarded traditional musicians.
 The event is run entirely through the medium of Irish.

-*Groups are required to record an imaginatively arranged 10 to 12 minute continuous programme of traditional music, together with one song in Irish on CD, MP3 or WAV.
+*Groups are required to record an imaginatively arranged 10 to 12-minute continuous programme of traditional music, together with one song in Irish on MP3 or WAV.
 (See link to video of SIANSA GAEL LINN 2019 winners on this page.)

 (Groups are advised to keep a copy of their recording in case of loss or damage in transit.
 No recordings will be returned by Gael Linn.)